Kids' Half-Term Creative Writing Workshops

 What to bring

 Please have your child bring a small snack and drink for the 10-minute break.
-They should also bring their own pen and writing notebook, but if they forget, there will be paper and pens provided.
+They should also bring their own pen and writing notebook.

 Please make sure that any child who needs to carry an EpiPen, inhaler or other medication has it with them, otherwise they may not be able to take part in the workshop.

 I’m a children’s writer and workshop leader who teaches creative writing to kids, in groups and one-to-one.
-My publishing credits include being one of the writers of My Golden Ticket, am award-winning personalised book published last year by Wonderbly.
+My publishing credits include being one of the writers of My Golden Ticket, an award-winning personalised book published last year by Wonderbly.
 It tells the story of a child’s trip around Willy Wonka’s chocolate factory and was published in partnership with the estate of Roald Dahl.
 I loved getting to build on the world Roald Dahl created in Charlie and the Chocolate Factory.
 I’ve also written a children’s book for the fiction packager Working Partners, and written my own stories and poems for kids.
+Before that I studied English Literature at Cambridge.

 If you have any questions, email me at firstname.lastname@example.org.